awsdocs/amazon-athena-user-guide/doc_source/lf-athena-limitations.md

 Amazon S3 data locations that are registered with Lake Formation and encrypted using client\-side encryption \(CSE\) with AWS KMS customer\-managed keys \(CSE\-KMS\) cannot be queried using Athena\.
 You still can use Athena to query CSE\-KMS encrypted Amazon S3 data locations that are not registered with Lake Formation and use IAM policies to allow or deny access\.

-## Partitioned Data Locations Registered with Lake Formation Must Be In Table Sub\-Directories<a name="lf-athena-limitations-partioned-data-locations"></a>
+## Partitioned Data Locations Registered with Lake Formation Must Be in Table Subdirectories<a name="lf-athena-limitations-partioned-data-locations"></a>

-Partitioned tables registered with Lake Formation must have partitioned data in directories that are sub\-directories of the table in Amazon S3\.
+Partitioned tables registered with Lake Formation must have partitioned data in directories that are subdirectories of the table in Amazon S3\.
 For example, a table with the location `s3://mydata/mytable` and partitions `s3://mydata/mytable/dt=2019-07-11`, `s3://mydata/mytable/dt=2019-07-12`, and so on can be registered with Lake Formation and queried using Athena\.
 On the other hand, a table with the location `s3://mydata/mytable` and partitions located in `s3://mydata/dt=2019-07-11`, `s3://mydata/dt=2019-07-12`, and so on, cannot be registered with Lake Formation\.
-You can set up access for these tables using IAM permissions outside of Lake Formation to query them in Athena\.
-For more information, see [Partitioning Data](partitions.md)\.
+Because such partitions are not subdirectories of `s3://mydata/mytable`, they also cannot be read from Athena\.

 ## Create Table As Select \(CTAS\) Queries Require Amazon S3 Write Permissions<a name="lf-athena-limitations-ctas-queries"></a>